 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 I download most of my patterns off the internet and put them into organized folders.
-I also have several large binders with lots of page protectors which have also been organized in the same way as my online folders.

 Tips for organizing your craft patterns from our ThriftyFun community.
 Post your own ideas.